How Chiropractic & Massage Can Help

-The cervical spine consists of seven individual bones (referred to as vertebrae) as well as their associated musculature, tendons, ligaments, nerves and blood vessels.
-If your spine is misaligned as is the case seen with poor posture and loss of normal cervical lordosis it leads to compensatory changes in nerve function, muscle tightness, pain, stiffness as well as headaches and migraines.
-Because of this, Chiropractors are well placed to assist these types of cases as they are musculoskeletal rehabilitation experts.
+The cervical spine consists of seven individual bones which are referred to as vertebrae.
+As well as their associated musculature, tendons, ligaments, nerves and blood vessels are closely related.
+If your spine is functioning poorly as is the case with many people who have poor posture and loss of normal cervical lordosis it can lead to compensatory changes in nerve function, muscle tightness, pain and stiffness.
+A common end result is suffering from headaches and migraines.
+Chiropractors are well placed to assist these types of cases as they are musculoskeletal rehabilitation experts who provide hands on therapy to the spine, muscles and soft tissues.

 See below for detailed information regarding some of the most common approaches used by headache & migraine sufferers.

-Chiropractors may use a range of treatment techniques that are best suited to your individual situation, some techniques that you may experience in relation to your headache treatment include:
+Chiropractors may use a range of treatment techniques that are best suited to your individual situation.
+Techniques that you may experience for your headache treatment include:

 - Joint mobilisation is sometimes a preferred technique as it is more gentle on the joints of the neck and spine.
 Mobilisation involves stretching joints.